matheusmoreira/pugneum/packages/error/README.md

  - `filename`: the name of the file causing the error
  - `line`: the offending line
  - `column`: the offending column
- - `src`: the pugneum source, if available, for pretty-printing the error context
+ - `source`: the pugneum source, if available, for pretty-printing the error context

 The resulting error object is a simple Error object with additional properties given in the arguments.